Portable Peer Review: The Pros and Cons

 The idea of making peer reviews transferable between journals began to gain traction with open access publishers in the early 2000s as a potential solution to the inefficiencies discussed earlier: the same reviewers working on the same manuscript redundantly, and the accompanying time spent on this.

-Groundbreaking open-access publishers like BioMed Central and the Public Library of Science (PLOS) were among the first to explore mechanisms for reducing and managing redundant reviews.
+Groundbreaking open access publishers like BioMed Central and the Public Library of Science (PLOS) were among the first to explore mechanisms for reducing and managing redundant reviews.
 These publishers allowed authors to transfer reviews and decisions from one of their journals to another in their portfolio, setting the stage for broader adoption.

 Later, in the 2010s, several large academic publishers and journal networks began experimenting with formal portable peer review systems.
 Springer Nature, for instance, introduced the Transfer Desk, which lets authors move manuscripts, along with their reviews, between journals in their ecosystem without restarting the review process and Elsevier and other major publishers began developing similar mechanisms across their journal portfolios.